olle/query-response-spring-amqp/README.md

 ---

-Spring is a trademark of Pivotal Software, Inc. in the U.S. and other countries.
+Spring and Spring Boot are trademarks of Pivotal Software, Inc. in the U.S. and other countries.